 Back in Germany for the second time this year, and the third in Europe for 2019, I arrived in Munich via Frankfurt on solid flights with United and Lufthansa.
 Everything ran on time, and their respective teams were professional and courteous.
 I have status with both United and Delta, which means the airline's lounge is well used.
 It's a blessing for a frequent traveler, and the road would be a little harder without the benefit of a shower and espresso.

-Ultimately, I liked these events because we got direct access to HCLs leadership, had an opportunity to discuss product roadmap, and often proactively solved challenges.
+Ultimately, I liked these events because we got direct access to HCL's leadership, had an opportunity to discuss product roadmap, and often proactively solved customer challenges directly with the customer.

 I regret not allowing personal time to travel on the European trips in 2019.
 My itinerary was pretty much get in, do the work, and get out.
 There's a risk that we spend too much time inside a conference center, and not with the locals.